Cloudflare provider

 #Configuration

-Repo config should select the runner and remote workdir only:
+Repo config should select the runner URL and remote workdir only.
+Keep the bearer token out of repo YAML.

 provider: cloudflare